-Development and site alteration shall not be permitted on adjacent lands to significant wetlands unless the ecological function of the adjacent lands has been evaluated, through an Environmental Impact Study, and it has been demonstrated that there will be no negative impacts on the wetland or on its ecological functions, and addresses the criteria identified in this Section 5.22.
+Development and site alteration shall not be permitted on adjacent lands to significant wetlands unless the ecological function of the adjacent lands has been evaluated, through an Environmental Impact Study, and it has been demonstrated that there will be no negative impacts on the wetland or on its ecological functions, and addresses the criteria identified in this Section.
 For all significant wetlands, a minimum 30 metre vegetation protection zone shall be established and maintained.
-Adjacent lands from significant wetlands are defined for the purposes of this section as lands within 120 m. of the significant wetland.
 Lands within 120 metres of Significant Wetlands shall be considered Adjacent Lands.

-Except as outlined in the following section dealing specifically with above for significant wetlands, development adjacent to and within 30 m. of wetlands shall only be permitted if it can be demonstrated, through an Environmental Impact Study, that it will not result in any of the following:
+Except as outlined above for significant wetlands, development adjacent to and within 30 m. of wetlands shall only be permitted if it can be demonstrated, through an Environmental Impact Study, that it will not result in any of the following:

-- i. loss of wetland functions; - ii. subsequent demand for future development which will negatively affect existing wetland functions; - iii. conflict with existing site specific wetland management practices; and, - iv. loss of contiguous wetland area.
+- i. loss of wetland functions: - ii. subsequent demand for future development which will negatively affect existing wetland functions; - iii. conflict with existing site specific wetland management practices; and, - iv. loss of contiguous wetland area.